 - ◆ Updated information about immunizations will be provided during your school's orientation.
 If you require an immunization administered by the Family Medicine clinic, you will be required to pay a fee. - For an immunization, it is not necessary to be seen by a physician, but a nurse appointment is required.
-Female students must have a nurse appointment for a pregnancy test prior to an MMR immunization. - Please bring your immunization records with you at the time of your first visit. - Please contact the Office of Student Services for the most up-to-date information on immunizations
+Female students must have a nurse appointment for a pregnancy test prior to an MMR immunization. - Please bring your immunization records with you at the time of your first visit. - Please contact the Office of Institutional Health at 806-743-3019 for the most up-to-date information on immunizations.